canadaprogrammer/introducing_swiftui/README.md

 2. Create a new Swift file called Hike.swift in your project's Model group.

    1. Like the Landmark structure, the Hike structure conforms to Codable and has properties that match the keys in the corresponding data file.
-   2. Declare `distanceText` to format distances with the unit.
+   2. Declare `distanceText` to format distances with the unit by using `LengthFormatter`.

    - ```swift
       import Foundation